HIP70890/macos-scanner-interface-twain-sane-binaries/README.md

 # TWAIN SANE Interface for MacOS (10.10 and Next Versions) #
 ## Make your OLD Scanner back to Service !! ##
 * **************** *
-Repo contains compiled binaries in bundled Package Installation.
+This Repository contains corrected SDK for recent MACOS(10.10-10.13) and was newly improved in form of bundled Package Installation.
-All sources (1.0.25) are originaly get from its Ancestral MacOS Maintener [ Mattias Ellert's Official site ]
+All original sources (1.0.25) are originaly only for MacOS 10.10 installation and was get from its Ancestral MacOS Maintener [ Mattias Ellert's Official site ]

 For Other Operating Systems (Linux, Windows, Beos/Zeta, SunOS ...)
 And Further Resivions may/will be designed around more appropriate versions from Offical SANE Project's Site